 Improving the health of Australian truck drivers project

-Driving Health is a national transport sector research study asking drivers about themselves, their family, the work conditions and regulations that impact upon them.
+Driving Health is a national transport sector research study to understand and improve the health and wellbeing of drivers.

 The aim of this research project is to undertake the largest survey of Australian drivers to identify the factors important to both good and poor health.